 Master's degree students who have completed all course requirements except for their thesis will register in ABA 650 Thesis in ABA I for three credits.
 This registration, billed at regular graduate tuition rates, will grant the student full-time status.
 Upon successful completion of ABA 650 Thesis in ABA I, students will register for ABA 651 Thesis in ABA II.
-Students who must continue beyond two semesters to complete their thesis may register in ABA 656 Thesis Continuation a pass/fail non-credit bearing course and carries 3 billable credit hours.
-Students must seek permission from the department to continue registration in Thesis Continuation beyond two semesters.
+Students who must continue beyond two semesters to complete their thesis may register in ABA 652 Thesis in ABA III, or ABA 653 Thesis in ABA IV.
+Students must seek permission of the department to continue thesis registrations beyond four semesters.